 A different version is at work in the sequel Gates to Infinity, where instead it's claimed that a law of nature will force all memories of the player to disappear when he leaves the Pokémon world.
 Everyone else decides that's a stupid law and force themselves to remember anyway.

-In Command & Conquer: Red Alert 3 the Soviets travel backwards in time to remove Albert Einstein from history, since it was his Chronosphere technology responsible for the Allies victory in Red Alert 2.
+In the intro to Command & Conquer: Red Alert 3, the Soviets travel backwards in time to remove Albert Einstein from history in 1927, since it was his Chronosphere technology responsible for the Allies' victory in Red Alert 2.
 When they return to the present, the war was never lost, Einstein never existed, and there is no nuclear technology.
-Only the three Soviets who travelled back are aware of the change.
+Only the three Soviets who travelled back are aware of the changes.
 The events of Red Alert 2 were completely erased.
 Of course Hitler, having previously been retgonned by Einstein, stayed retgonned.

 In Silent Hill 2, over the course of the game, Mary's letter turns blank, then disappears from the envelope, and finally the envelope disappears as well; it was a creation of his mind.
 Or was it?